ozlemdurmazincel/ozlemdurmazincel.github.io/_pages/cv.md

 Service
 ======
+* Head of the Pervasive Systems Research Group, University of Twente (05/2024 - current)
-* Vice Chair of the Computer Engineering Department, Bogazici University (02/2023, 10/2023)
+* Vice Chair of the Computer Engineering Department, Bogazici University (02/2023 - 10/2023)
 * Head of the Software Branch of the Computer Engineering Department, Galatasaray University (GSU) (07/2017 – 11/2021)
 * Faculty Board Associate Professor Representative, GSU (07/2017 – 11/2021)
 * Member of GSU Research and Development Coordination Committee (07/2017 –11/2021)